Frequently Asked Questions

 -All groups have at least two adults and that each Community Group include at least two youth.

--LCMS Youth Ministry recommends Congregations secure criminal background checks for its Adult Leaders: www.protectmyministry.com or www.aaimea.org.
+-LCMS Youth Ministry strongly encourages congregations secure criminal background checks for its Adult Leaders: www.protectmyministry.com or www.aaimea.org.

 Congregations with only one youth attending the Gathering can be connected to other LCMS congregations by their District Coordinator.